-- Make sure your motorcycle rests securely on its stand, preferably on an elevated work bench and that you have good access to the generator side of the engine.
+Make sure your OSSA rests securely on her stand, preferably on an elevated work bench and that you have good access to the generator side of the engine.
+Note that you will install a 12 volts system, so you will need to replace all lightbulbs to 12 volt ones.
+Disconnect the wires from the old dynamo.
+Pull all wires out of the engine housing.